On the Gromov width of polygon spaces: Gromov width of the spaces of -gons

 Let $A\in H_2(\M(r);\Z)$ be the homology class corresponding to the preimage (under the moment map $(d_1,d_2,d_3)$) of the edge of length $2r_1$.
-Note that where $c_1(T\M(r))$ denotes the Chern class of the tangent bundle of $\M(r)$.
-Therefore the Gromov-Witten invariant, $\Phi_{A,1}([\pt])$, associated to the homology class $A$ and evaluated on the Poincar\'e dual to the fundamental class of a point, is an element of $\Z$.
-Moreover, Indeed, since $J|_{D_F}$ is a product, each $J$-holomorphic curve in $D_F$ must project to a $J$-holomorphic curve in each factor, and hence it must be of the form $\C \P^1\times \{ \pt \}$.
+For simplicity of notation assume that this edge corresponds to the first $\C \P^1$ in $D_F=\C \P^1 \times \C \P^1 \times \{\pt \}$.
+Note that the splitting of $T\M(r)$ near $D_F$ implies that the first Chern classes of line bundles $\mathbb{L}_1,\mathbb{L}_2$ and $\mathbb{L}_3$ evaluated on $[A]$ give and thus $c_1(T\M(r))[A]=2$.
+As these Chern numbers are not smaller than $-1$, by Lemma 3.5.1 from \cite{MSholom}, $J$ is regular for $A$.
+Moreover, the equation \eqref{GWittendim} holds for $d=0$, and $k=1$, and one can consider the Gromov-Witten invariant, $\Phi_{A,1}([\pt])$, associated to the homology class $A$ and evaluated on the Poincar\'e dual to the homology class of a point.
+Observe that, Indeed, since $J|_{D_F}$ is a product, each $J$-holomorphic curve in $D_F$ must project to a $J$-holomorphic curve in each factor, and hence it must be of the form $\C \P^1\times \{ \pt \}$.
 Therefore there is one such curve through every point $x\in D_F$.
 In general there might be other $J$-holomorphic curves in the manifold $\M(r)$ that go through the designated point but do not lie in $D_F$, which could count positively or negatively.
 Note however that $D_F$ is $J$-holomorphic, and $A\cdot [D_F] = 0$.
-Therefore positivity of intersections of $J$-holomorphic submanifolds (see \cite[Example 2.6.1]{MSholom} which, though stated in dimension $4$, also holds for higher dimensions) tells us that every $J$-holomorphic curve must lie entirely in $D_F$.
+Therefore positivity of intersections of $J$-holomorphic submanifolds (see \cite[Theorem 2.6.3]{MSholom} which, though stated in dimension $4$, also holds for higher dimensions) tells us that every $J$-holomorphic curve must lie entirely in $D_F$.
 Hence there are no other $J$-holomorphic curves and $\Phi_{A,1}([\pt]) =1$.
-The non-vanishing of the above Gromov-Witten invariant (for chosen $J$) implies that for a generic choice of an almost complex structure $J'$, the evaluation map is onto, and thus the Gromov width of $\M(r)$ is at most $\omega(A)=4 \pi r_1$ (Theorem \ref{thm ub jholom}).
+The non-vanishing of the above Gromov-Witten invariant (for the chosen regular $J$) implies that for a generic choice of an almost complex structure $J'$, the evaluation map is onto, and thus the Gromov width of $\M(r)$ is at most $\omega(A)=4 \pi r_1$ (Theorem \ref{thm ub jholom}).

-Using this argument, we show that when the bending action on $\M(r)$ is toric and $\Delta$ contains one facet $F$ of the cuboid $C$ as above, with one edge of length $2r_1$ then the Gromov width of $\M(r)$ is at most $2 \pi 2r_1$. \begin{proposition} Let $r \in \R^6$ be generic, ordered non-decreasingly.
-If $\{1,2,6\}$ and $\{1,2,3,4\}$ are short then the Gromov width of $\M(r)$ is at most $4 \pi r_1$. \end{proposition}
+Using this argument, we show that when the bending action on $\M(r)$ is toric and $\Delta$ contains one facet $F$ of the cuboid $C$ as above, with one edge of length $2r_1$ then the Gromov width of $\M(r)$ is at most $2 \pi 2r_1$. \begin{proposition} Let $r \in \R_+^6$ be generic, ordered non-decreasingly.
+If $\{1,2,6\}$ and $\{1,2,3,4\}$ are short, then the Gromov width of $\M(r)$ is at most $4 \pi r_1$. \end{proposition}